ApexFatality93/GHubTagTools/README.md

-# CORE-Tag-Generator
+# HUB-Tag-Generator
-Easily generate CORE tags for CORE and its sister civs.
+Easily generate HUB tags for the Galactic Hub and its sister civs.